-In coffee language, using skim milk makes a skinny latte and using half-and-half makes a breve latte.
-Keep in mind that skim milk will steam quicker and make less froth than two percent or whole milk.
+In coffee language, using skim milk makes a skinny latte, and using half-and-half makes a breve latte.
+Remember that skim milk will steam quicker and make less froth than two percent or whole milk.
 Soy milk also works well in a latte.

-After pouring the milk into the pitcher, hold the food thermometer to the side with your thumb and be sure to keep it upright and in sight throughout the steaming process: nothing smells worse than burnt milk!
-Gently lift the pitcher up until the steaming wand is at the milk’s surface.
+After pouring the milk into the pitcher, hold the food thermometer to the side with your thumb and keep it upright and in sight throughout the steaming process: nothing smells worse than burnt milk!
+Next, gently lift the pitcher until the steaming wand is at the milk’s surface.

 Making Milk Froth and Reaching the Right Temperature

 Using your free hand, turn the dial counterclockwise to begin steaming the milk.
 Lower the pitcher a bit until the wand is just above the surface of the milk, creating a gentle hissing sound with bubbles known as froth.
-Only a small amount of froth is needed for a latte (and is in fact optional), so after creating froth for a few seconds, you can lift the pitcher up, submersing the steaming wand into the milk.
+Only a small amount of froth is needed for a latte (and is optional), so after creating froth for a few seconds, you can lift the pitcher, submersing the steaming wand into the milk.

 Keep a close eye on the thermometer and turn the steaming wand off when it reaches 150-160 degrees by turning the dial clockwise.
 Stopping at this temperature allows the milk room to rise to 170 degrees or drop to 140 degrees.
-The latte should always be served between 140-170 degrees.
-Be sure to wipe the steaming wand with a clean, damp cloth immediately after steaming milk.
+Therefore, the latte should always be served between 140-170 degrees.
+Be sure to immediately wipe the steaming wand with a clean, damp cloth after steaming milk.

 Raspberry and Mocha: The Sweeter Side of Coffee

-It’s almost time to pull the espresso, but just prior to that, pour the steamed milk into the cup with the syrup, using a spoon to hold back the froth.
+It’s almost time to pull the espresso, but just before that, pour the steamed milk into the cup with the syrup, using a spoon to hold back the froth.
 Be sure to save about two inches of space for the shots of espresso and either froth or whipped cream.